-To complete the Re-engage & Re-enroll in a best-fit high school/GED program, the following are the Required Steps a Coach should take if/once a young person is motivated to re-enroll in a high school setting:

-- □ Obtain most recent transcript and records (including attendance records and IEP/504 Plan, if applicable) from the previously attended high school, and review them.
-This will help the Coach understand the number of credits earned, any Regents completed, attendance patterns, and any special education needs. - Evaluate what type of high school setting may be a best fit based on youth's age, credits earned, student needs, etc. (e.g., a different high school, GED program, alternative school, etc.).
+To complete the Re-engage & Re-enroll in a best-fit high school/HSE program, the following are the Required Steps a Coach should take if/once a young person is motivated to re-enroll in a high school setting: Obtain most recent transcript and records (including attendance records and IEP/504 Plan, if applicable) from the previously attended high school, and review them.
+This will help the Coach understand the number of credits earned, any Regents completed, attendance patterns, and any special education needs. ☐ Evaluate what type of high school setting may be a best fit based on youth's age, credits earned, student needs, etc. (e.g., HSE program, transfer school, YABC, specialized high school, etc.).
 Also consider whether the most recently attended school/program could be a good fit.
-Refer to Fair Futures Program Manual Section 18D for an overview of the various types of schools/programs and key factors to consider. - Once the type of high school setting is determined, create a vetted list of specific high schools/programs with the young person based on location, quality (graduation rate, school safety, etc.), student needs, and student interests and select some to visit.
-(Review Fair Futures Program Manual Section 18D).
-See Appendix H0 GED Programs and Appendix F9 List of Alternative High Schools. - Discuss plans with parent and Case Planner - Reach out to potential schools/programs to ask about open houses, process, eligibility criteria, services offered, etc. - □ Visit potential schools/programs with young person (and/or have parent visit with young person) - □ Follow-up with school/program and young person after visit(s) to debrief and hear their thoughts - □ Apply to a best-fit school or GED program; support young person through any interviews - □ Enroll in best-fit school or GED program; complete any paperwork - Celebrate acceptance into the new school/program - □ Follow up with young person before the first day of school to provide support/encouragement - □ Follow up with young person after the first day to debrief/reflect on experience - □ Follow up with young person after the first week to debrief/reflect on experience
+Refer to Fair Futures Program Manual Section 18D and Appendix F8 Alternative High School Selection and Application Guide for an overview of the various types of schools/programs and key factors to consider. ☐ Once the type of high school setting is determined, create a vetted list of specific high schools/programs with the young person based on location, quality (graduation rate, school safety, etc.), student needs, and student interests and select some to visit.
+(Review Fair Futures Program Manual Section 18D) You can find all alternative high schools on One Degree ☐ Discuss plans with parent and Case Planner ☐ Reach out to potential schools/programs to ask about open houses, process, eligibility criteria, services offered, etc. ☐ Visit potential schools/programs with young person (and/or have parent visit with young person) ☐ Follow-up with school/program and young person after visit(s) to debrief and hear their thoughts ☐ Apply to a best-fit school or HSE program; support young person through any interviews ☐ Enroll in best-fit school or HSE program; complete any paperwork ☐ Celebrate acceptance into the new school/program ☐ Follow up with young person before the first day of school to provide support/encouragement ☐ Follow up with young person after the first day to debrief/reflect on experience